acrolyt/phpTemplate/README.md

 ## Setup

+  - fork this repository into your private GitLab space
-  - git clone this repository
+  - git clone that repository
   - run `script/bootstrap`
   - open project in PhpStorm
   - run "Unit tests" from Run configurations